tfrommen/snowbirdie/README.md

 #### Post Meta

-Snowbirdie also includes the number of comments in the post meta section.
+For single post view, Snowbirdie also includes the number of comments in the post meta section.

 ![Comments in Post Meta](images/comments-in-post-meta.jpg)